KodeMunkie/gameboycameralib/README.md

 List<byte[]> pngImages = extractor.extractAsPng(new File("C:/Temp/MyGameboyImageSaveFile.sav"));
 ```

-#### Encode Gameboy compatible 2bpp byte data only
+#### Decode Gameboy compatible 2bpp byte data only

-If you have a single extracted 2bpp byte data as an array already call the public "decode" method in:
+If you have extracted a single image as a 2bpp byte data array already simply call the public "decode" method in:
 "uk.co.silentsoftware.codec.image.ImageCodec" using the "Codec" interface.

 E.g.